ozodjon6/rsschool-cv/cv.md

 - e-mail: ozodjon6@gmail.com

 ## About
 I am Junior Front-End developer.
 I have been working as a layout designer for more than 4 months.
 My goal is to become strong Front-End developers in the future.
 So I like to take various interesting courses.
-I like to do sports often
+I like to do sports often.

 ## Skills
 - HTML